Software development outsourcing offers a range of benefits compared to hiring an in-house team, from cost savings to scalability.

 It’s essential to identify exactly what you’re trying to accomplish during your product discovery phase.
 You’ll also want to carefully consider what kind of services you require before looking for a software development company to assist you.

 Of course, if you’re a non-technical founder, you may not know the exact technologies or programming language required to bring your product to life.

-If that’s the case, just be clear about your business goals and general strategy—a qualified outsourcing partner can help you with the rest.
+If that’s the case, just be clear about your business goals and general strategy—a qualified software development outsourcing partner can help you with the rest.

 2. Research and select a suitable outsourcing partner

 It doesn’t matter if you’re outsourcing the entire product development process to a third party or just a small portion of your development project—the team you choose to work with will impact everything.

 Do your due diligence when researching software development outsourcing partners, and look for:

 - Proven experience in the form of customer case studies

 - Customer testimonials and reviews on websites like Clutch. co

 - Years of experience in product management and development